 Hello and Welcome to Nursery Class!

-What a wonderful start to the Spring Term we have had, from exploring the ice and the snow, starting YogaBugs, to making and selling Valentine's Day decorations where we managed to raise over £50 for some new musical instruments.
+What a wonderful Spring Term we had, from exploring the ice and the snow, starting YogaBugs, to making and selling Valentine's Day decorations where we managed to raise over £50 for some new musical instruments.
 A very big thank you from all of the Nursery Team for your continued support!

-After Half Term our focus before the Easter break will be on raising attainment in Phonics through group work, games and activities.
+Now that we are in the Summer term, we will be on raising attainment in Phonics through group work, games and activities.
 The expectation for Nursery students is to work through Phase One of Letters and Sounds, before formal phonics training begins in Reception Class.
 If you would like to read more on your child's expectation for phonics, copy and paste the link below, (pg.
 8 - 47), or come and ask Miss Khan any questions you may have.

 This year we will be visiting the Library on a Wednesday.
 Children take home a library book every week.
 Please bring book bags at least every Wednesday so that we can give your child a new book.
 We will also be giving you the work the children have completed that week via their book bags.

-This year we will be doing PE on a Monday and YOGA on a Friday.
+This year we will be doing PE on a Monday .
 Whilst Nursery students so not require a separate PE kit, please consider what the children are wearing as we will be playing games and learning skills that will require the children to move freely and comfortably.

 In Nursery Class we sing frequently, both familiar Nursery Rhymes, and learning new songs!
 We encourage you to sing with your child at home, as singing is important in helping children develop their language and communication.
 It will also develop their listening skills and get them ready for Phonics.